 2. how to create Beeline connections and send queries to HiveServer2

-4. how to change configurations for HiveServer2
+3. how to change configurations of HiveServer2

 For running Beeline outside the container, we assume that a client program to connect to HiveServer2 is already installed.
 This scenario should take less than 30 minutes to complete.